blka/bashflix/README.md

 **Demo (32s):** https://youtu.be/neA2PtCmY_U

 # Usage
-You can run it from anywhere.
-Just open terminal and then:
+You can run it from everywhere.
+Just open terminal (ctrl+alt+t) and type:

 **Example:**
 ```